jasongrimes/fretboardfoundation/_chapters/030-scales/030-major-scale.md

 Here is the major scale assembled in CAGED E form.

-The CAGED E form is also a treble triad with first string root.
+The E form is also a treble triad with first string root.

 {% include figure.html
     caption="Major scale in E CAGED form."